MicrochipTech/inic-programming-library/README.md

 ## Introduction

-Microchip Technology Inc. provides a platform-independent programming library called IPL.
+Microchip Technology Inc. provides a platform independent programming library called IPL.
 The IPL enables an application to program Microchip's Intelligent Network Interface Controllers (INICs) via their I2C interface.

 The IPL can handle the following INICs: